uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)

 #v(1em)
-=== 4.4.2 Discussion
+=== 5.4.2 Discussion

 As illustrated in the results, the validation accuracy exhibited significant fluctuation during the initial training phase but demonstrated a steady upward trend overall, rising from approximately 0.28 to nearly 0.45.
-This indicates that the model progressively learned effective relationships between features, leading to improved validation performance.
-While there is room for further accuracy improvement, the absence of significant overfitting suggests that the network architecture and regularization settings (Dropout=0.1) are reasonable and provide good generalization capability.

 At the default threshold of 0.50, the model's identification of "Injury" (positive class) showed high recall but slightly lower precision.
 The confusion matrix results are as follows:

 * True Positives (TP)* = 31 (Correctly identified injuries)